neel-one/mdst-poke-starter/README.md

 ```

 In this case some of the methods and properties used were `battle.available_moves` and `move.base_power`.
 Poke-env's core objects, including Battle, Move, etc. provide many many attributes and methods that we can access data useful for creating Agents.

+For a more detailed explanation, please visit the official documentation.
+This example is only meant to give a slight introduction to our environment for PokeRL.